Pure-Form/Pure-Form/docs/legal-source/terms-of-service.md

 ## Medical Disclaimer

-**IMPORTANT:** Pure Life is NOT a medical device and does not provide medical advice.
+**IMPORTANT:** Pure Form is NOT a medical device and does not provide medical advice.

 - Consult a healthcare professional before starting any fitness program
 - Do not rely solely on the App for health decisions